All Episodes

 And with restored openness, however, come a restored responsibility.

-You will not have the right to willfully disrupt the proceedings of the People's House.
+You will not have the right to willfully disrupt the proceedings of the people's House.

 But you will always have the right to a robust debate in an open process that allows you to represent your constituents, to make your case, offer alternatives, and be heard.

-But if you go ahead and offer all you want, you're not going to get anywhere with it.
+You're just going to lose, but if you go ahead and go ahead and offer all you want, but you're not going to get anywhere with it.

 That's our hope.

-time, I believe this framework will allow the House to be a place where the people's will is done.
+In time, I believe this framework will allow the House to be a place where the people's will is done.

 It will also, I hope, rebuild trust amongst us and the people we serve, and in so doing, provide a guidepost for those who follow us in the service of our nation.

-As you take the oath today, I know that you do so mindful of this shared goal.
+To our new members, Democrat and Republican alike, as you take the oath today, I know that you do so mindful of this shared goal and know that your constituents have placed much trust in you.

-You're nothing in the speaker.
+You're nothing in the world.

-My hope is that every new member, and indeed every member, will be comfortable with approaching me with regard to matters of the House.
+And my hope is that every new member, and indeed every member, will be comfortable with approaching me with regard to matters of the House.

 We will not always get it right, and we will not always agree on what is right.